Complaining: Acceptance and rejection of complaints

 When receiving a complaint from another party, one chooses to either accept or reject the complaint.
 As mentioned before, complaining serves many functions, but accepting or rejecting a complaint also have several functions depending on the context.
 These contexts refer to who is complaining, what or who is being complained about and who the complaint recipient is.

 In the special issue by Heinemann & Traverso (2009), two categories of complaints were investigated in multiple contexts: direct and indirect.

 Direct complaints: Context and social roles play a big part in the dynamic of complaints.
 When a third party is present in a parent-child argument, the complainant will gain support from the witness to promote the complainants’ views as the complaints serve the purpose of behaviour regulation, but the witness will also actively attempt to prevent the formation of an overly aggressive argument.
 In the context of emergency phone services however, the reaction to a complaint is not as simple.
 The emergency phone service worker who in this case, is the subject and receiver of the complaint, will accept the complaint as true but will deflect the blame away from themselves.
 This serves the function of alleviating responsibility to avoid any potential legal repercussions.

 Indirect complaints: Complaints in conversations between friends and family are usually accepted.
 However, similar to direct complaints, the institutional role one possesses and context may impact their reaction towards certain complaints.
 For instance, if the complaint is about a work client or an institutional competitor, there will be more acceptance of the complaint.
 However, there will be rejection when the complaint is about one’s peers.
 This rejection indicates that institutional roles may influence one’s reaction towards complaints through the need for maintaining loyalty, and their relationships colleagues.
 The acceptance of complaints against clients may help build a defence against complaints addressed to themselves by constructing a joined front, redirecting the blame to the client.
 Finally, the acceptance of complaints towards competitors serves the function of building rapport with clients to promote further preference for their own institution.

 These studies were done in real-life settings with real caretakers, patients, families, workers etc. This shows that the effects of context and social/institutional roles exist in real-life setting.
-However, it is important to note that the sample in the studies were too small due to the time-costly nature as interview studies, meaning that these results cannot be generalised to the whole population until further replication is done.
+The sample in the studies were too small due to the time-costly nature as interview studies, meaning that these results cannot be generalised to the whole population until further replication is done.